andysharma1997/bike_share_analysis_lr/README.md

 - The target variable for this regression task is `cnt` (total rentals), which combines both casual and registered users.

 ## Conclusions
+* The equation of the best fit line is given by:
+> cnt = 0.21 + 0.23 × yr - 0.10 × holiday + 0.55 × atemp - 0.15 × hum - 0.16 × windspeed
+    + 0.11 × season_summer + 0.16 × season_winter - 0.05 × weather_mist_cloud
+    - 0.23 × weather_light_snow_rain + 0.08 × Quarter_JulAugSep

+* The close alignment of R2 and adjusted R2 values between the training and test sets in a linear regression model indicates effective generalization.
+This similarity suggests the model avoids overfitting to the training data and is likely to perform consistently on new, unseen data.

+* Three key feature variables, atemp, yr, and season_winter, exhibit the highest coefficient values, indicating their significant impact.

+* Leverage High-Impact Features: Focus on features such as temp, yr, and season_winter as they exhibit the highest coefficient values, indicating significant impact on bike demand.

+* Seasonal Strategies: Develop targeted marketing and pricing strategies for different seasons, particularly emphasizing promotions during Summer and Winter.
+Also the company can reduce the expences during heavey rain and snow people will mostly use cars instead of rental bikes.

+* Optimize Operational Planning: Adjust bike availability and distribution based on the significant features identified, optimizing resources for peak demand periods.

 ## Technologies Used
 - Python==3.10.12